Welcome to the homepage of the Centennial Bulb, the

-We Celebrated the One Million Hour Party!
+We Celebrated the One Million Hour Party in 2015!
 As in 2001, and 2011, the Centennial Light Bulb reached another milestone of 1,000,000 hours!
 Fun was had by all at Fire Station 6

 Over the past 3 years several film crews stopped by to film our bulb